camtheman256/pages/docs/python/index.md

 <!-- prettier-ignore-start -->
 !!! note
-    **This document is a largely unedited draft.** If you have feedback or comments on this guide, please leave issues/PRs on GitHub at [this link](https://github.com/camtheman256/pages/tree/main/docs/python) or email me at <ckleiman@mit.edu>.
+    **This document is a largely unedited draft.** If you have feedback or comments on this guide, please leave issues/PRs on GitHub at [this link](https://github.com/camtheman256/pages/tree/main/docs/python) or email me at <ckleiman@alum.mit.edu>.
 <!-- prettier-ignore-end -->

 ## What's Included